eclipse-qvtd/org.eclipse.qvtd/plugins/org.eclipse.qvtd.atl/src/org/eclipse/qvtd/atl/atl2qvtr/ReadMe.txt

 The QVTrCompilerTests.testQVTrCompiler_ATL2QVTr_CG is useful for prototyping a NewATL2QVTr.qvtr without messing everything up till ready.
 Its artefacts should not be used.
-Rather a diff of NewATL2QVTr.qvtr and ATL2QVTr.qvtr should make the improvments avilable for a regeneration by Generate QVTd ATL2QVTr Transformation.launch
+Rather a diff of NewATL2QVTr.qvtr and ATL2QVTr.qvtr should make the improvments available for a regeneration by Generate QVTd ATL2QVTr Transformation.launch